 Each AP course has a corresponding nationally standardized exam.
 While these exams are not required in order to take an AP course, students are encouraged to do so for the many educational benefits, including college credits.
+It is the student's responsibility to pay for the AP Exam.
 Please refer to www.collegeboard.com for a complete schedule or see your high school counselor.
 Students scoring either 4 or 5 on the AP exam typically receive recognition for the AP course from the colleges they enroll in after graduation.
 For some colleges, the recognition is to allow students to bypass entry-level courses and register in more advanced courses as college freshmen.
 For others, college credits are awarded for the AP course taken in high school.
 Each college has their own policy and recommendation toward AP courses.
 We encourage you to inquire with admissions representatives when visiting or attending college fairs.